ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 1 - Outlining setup and arranging storage.md

     $ sudo mount /dev/mapper/monitoring--ssd-grafana--data /mnt/monitoring-ssd/grafana-data
     ~~~

     Check with `df` that it has been mounted correctly.
-You will find it listed at the bottom of the command's output:
+You can find it listed at the bottom of the command's output:

     ~~~sh
     $ df -h